ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

 ## Defining Your database entity

 In _sqllin-dsl_, you can insert and query objects directly.
-So, you need to use the correct way to define your data class.
+So, you need to use the correct way to define your data classes.
 For example:

 ```kotlin
 import com.ctrip.sqllin.dsl.annotation.DBRow